Distal Humerus Fracture, ABOS Oral Boards Preparation

 Clinical Scenario

-AP and lateral radiographs of the left elbow reveal a comminuted bicolumnar (intercondylar) fracture of the distal humerus (AO 13-C3) with articular comminution and displacement.
-There is osteopenic bone quality consistent with her rheumatoid arthritis and chronic steroid use.
-CT scan with 3D reconstruction confirms the bicolumnar pattern with a low, comminuted articular segment.
+AP and lateral radiographs showed a comminuted bicolumnar distal humerus fracture, AO 13-C3, with articular comminution and displacement.
+The bone quality was osteopenic, consistent with her rheumatoid arthritis and chronic steroid use.
+I obtained a CT with 3D reconstruction, which confirmed the bicolumnar pattern and helped me understand the articular fragments for pre-operative planning.

 What Examiners Look For